 12. A potty is a serious business

-When talking about first-time dad tips, we can’t avoid the potty issue.
-As a new dad, you need to understand that when your baby wants to go to the potty, you can’t ignore it.
-As babies can’t hold or control it as adults can, you need to drop everything and take the baby to the toilet.
+When your baby wants to go to the potty, you can’t ignore it.
+As babies can’t and should not hold or control their urges as adults do, thus you need to drop everything and take the baby to the toilet.

 13. Be kind

 Another vital one among tips for dads to be is to be kind.
 There will be times when you would get frustrated or angry at the baby for making the same mistake over and over again.
 In such a situation, you need to learn to be kind rather than angry.
 Make eye contact with your baby and explain just in a few words why and how something needs to be done differently.
 Do not demand your child to make eye contact with you.
 Be sure to acknowledge good intention behind behavior that you do not like.
 Never, never assign a negative intention to your child.
 It is a simple way to make a life-long connection with your kid.

 14. Be aware of what you wear

 As a new dad, you should try to mold your life around the baby.
 One of the ways to do that is to start investing in clothes with lots of pockets, like cargos.
-It will allow you to keep a lot of baby stuff like diapers, toys and other nick-knacks in your pockets and will save you from the hassle of carrying a baby bag everywhere.
+It will allow you to keep a lot of baby stuff like diapers, toys and other necessities in your pockets, and will save you from the hassle of carrying a baby bag everywhere.
 And sometimes you still need to carry around a baby bag.
 Do not be ashamed of it

 15. Always be prepared

 Babies leak everywhere, be it on the cozy cushions you just bought or your favorite shirt.
-So, another thing you need to remember when seeking tips for dad to be or new dads is always to be ready for the cleanup.
+Always be ready for the cleanup.
 Make sure you have some tissues with you all the time.
 Also, keep a pack of tissues in every room of the home and even in your car.

 16. Work as a team

 Being a mother is a new experience for women too.
-The simplest parenting hack is to work as a team.
-You need to seek the help of your partner when you don’t know something, like changing a diaper.
+Seek the help of your partner when you don’t know something, like changing a diaper.
 At the same time, you need to understand that your partner is new at this too.
 So, don’t expect them to be your savior every time.

 17. Make memories

 Every parent will tell you that babies grow too fast.
-Make sure that you capture every special moment and make loads of memories.
+Make sure that you capture special moments and make loads of memories.
 Have a camera handy to record special moments like your baby’s first walk, first tantrum or the first word.
 Similarly, spend time with them to make memories that you will cherish when they are all grown up.
 At the same time, take time to connect and enjoy your baby, don’t let chasing photo moments take you away from being in the moment.

 18. Travel with your baby

-Traveling with the baby can be tiring or sound exhausting, but it can also be wonderful.
-But one of the most amazing baby tips for dad we have for you is to travel with your baby.
-Just make sure that you don’t have a tight schedule and take a lot of breaks so that you don’t panic when your baby poops unexpectedly or when your little one wants a nap.
-When you are at a hotel, having the staff to look after your baby will be a huge relief.
+Traveling with the baby can be tiring or sound exhausting, but it can also be wonderful and enriching.
+Make sure that you don’t have a tight schedule and take a lot of breaks so that you don’t panic when your baby poops unexpectedly or when your little one wants a nap..

 19. Buy good shoes/slippers